ldenefle/cisgope/README.md

 To be done

 ## Build

-Just go build inside of it
+Just make all inside of it
+cisgope will be created under build/

 ## Usage
 Build you database with cscope